westcoastcode-se/o2/README.md

 - [ ] template syntax using `<` and `>`
 - [ ] `yield` stream statement in function
 - [ ] `async` and `await` suspension statements
-    - should be triggered by interupts from drivers (sockets, io, ...)
+    - should be triggered by interrupts from drivers (sockets, io, ...)
 - [ ] types in `extern` libraries that use inheritance
     - expose vtable
 - [ ] `panic` statements